tylercamp/twvault/app/README.md

 - `Initialization.RequiredFiles`
 - `Security.PublicScripts`

+The [TW.Vault.App README](TW.Vault.App) has more details on configuration.
+Database connection config options are reused by all Vault-related services (Manage, MapDataFetcher).

 # Managing Security

 Since all communications between user and server are managed by the Vault JS file, all attempts at protections can be inspected by any user and reverse-engineered.
 To mitigate this, the vault.js file is obfuscated automatically upon startup, and all data transmitted from the script to the server (including headers) is heavily obfuscated.

 The data obfuscation method is simple.
-In order, the steps are: LZ-string compress the payload, base64 encode it, and "swizzle" various sets of bits from the data.
+In order, the steps are:

+1. LZ-string compress the payload
+2. Base64 encode it
+3. "Swizzle" various sets of bits from the data (take random-length chunks of payload bytes, reverse the order of each chunk, then place the reversed chunk into the output)

 The "swizzling" operation is based on a seed, salt, and the UTC timestamp (snapped to 15-second intervals).
-By using timestamp as an obfuscation parameter, the data can have different obfuscated versions depending on when it was generated.
+By using timestamp as an obfuscation parameter, the data can have different obfuscated versions depending on when it was generated, preventing replay attacks.
 The seed and salt are configurable for the Vault server and are injected into the `vault.js` script on startup.
-When receiving data, the Vault server uses these same parameters to recover the original data.
+When receiving data from the script, the Vault server uses these same parameters to recover the original data.

 This "security" is adequate at best.
 It's only reliable when details of the process are kept hidden.
 Once the obfuscation method is known, you only need to find the seed and salt from the `vault.js` script in order to start crafting your own custom requests to the Vault to bypass authorization checks.